danielrdehaan/ReaMOD_Development/README.md

    After copying everything into place, restart REAPER.
 The ReaMOD menu/actions should appear.

+6) Installing fonts
+    - If you'd like to use the custom fonts for the ReaMOD GUI download the [resources.zip](https://github.com/danielrdehaan/ReaMOD/blob/Main/resources.zip) file and place it inside the ReaMOD folder

 Notes
 -----
 - macOS Gatekeeper: if macOS blocks the dylib, open System Settings → Privacy & Security and “Allow Anyway”, then restart REAPER.
 If needed: